Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

 \subsection{A Stokes variational inequality}

 The finite element method can be used to compute approximate solutions of the Stokes equation with the contact boundary conditions \eqref{eq:contact-bc}.
 As a first step, we must find a weak formulation by multiplying \eqref{eq:stokes-eq} by suitable test functions and integrating by parts.
+Weak formulations of partial differential equations are formulated in terms of weak derivatives and the solutions are generally sought in Sobolev spaces \citep{adams2003}.
 In order to keep the notation simpler, we assume in this section and in Section \ref{subsec:numerical-method} that we enforce the Neumann boundary condition \eqref{eq:bc-Neumann} instead of \eqref{eq:bc-Dirichlet}.
-In this case, a suitable space of test functions is the vector Sobolev space $V = \bW^{1,\kappa}(\Omega)$ for the velocity and the Lebesgue space $Q = L^{\kappa'}(\Omega)$ for the pressure.
+In this case, a suitable space of test functions is the vector-valued Sobolev space $V = \bW^{1,\kappa}(\Omega)$ for the velocity and the Lebesgue space $Q = L^{\kappa'}(\Omega)$ for the pressure.
 Here, $\kappa = 1 + 1/n$, where $n$ is the coefficient in Glen's law, and $\kappa' = \kappa/(\kappa-1)$ is the H\"older conjugate of $\kappa$.

 Due to the contact boundary conditions \eqref{eq:contact-bc}, the associated weak formulation of the Stokes equation is a variational inequality.
 Given the convex set of admissible velocity fields

 the weak formulation of \eqref{eq:stokes-eq} is: find $(\bu,p)\in K\times Q$ such that